Biltmore Forest School: Legacy

 First Ranger's House on exhibit at the Cradle of Forestry.

 Despite the school's short existence, it laid the foundation for American forestry education.
 Schenck's theories of sustainable forestry greatly influenced the field, remaining important long after he died in 1955.
 Graduates of the Biltmore Forest School became the first generation of American professional foresters.
 Instructor Homer D. House estimated that 25 of its students became well known in American forestry.

 The Biltmore Forest School's first reunion was in Wilmington, Delaware, after World War I. This was followed by several reunions in New York City, the last one taking place in the 1930s In May 1950, the alumni of Biltmore Forest School had a reunion at the George Vanderbilt Hotel in Asheville, North Carolina.
-They toured Schenck's pine plantations on the Biltmore Estate, a had a barbecue at Pink Beds and held an event at Lake Logan clubhouse of the Champion Paper and Fibre Company.
+They toured Schenck's pine plantations on the Biltmore Estate, had a barbecue at Pink Beds and held an event at Lake Logan clubhouse of the Champion Paper and Fibre Company.
 They also placed a commemorative tablet called "The Plymouth Rock of Forestry" at the site of the former schoolhouse and planted three pine trees in memory of Schenck.
 The plaque reads: “In memory of Carl Alwin Schenck, 1867-1955.
 This memorial forest is dedicated to honor a great teacher and founder of the Biltmore Forest School, the first school of forestry in the New World.
 His ashes have been spread here among the trees he loved."
 The event drew 36 alumni from seventeen states.
 Dr. Hans Schenck, Schenck's nephew from Germany, brought hand-carved reunion emblems for each alumnus.

 Today, the school continues to be celebrated as the Cradle of Forestry in America heritage site on Vanderbilt's former lands in Pisgah National Forest in Transylvania County, North Carolina.
 The Cradle of Forestry in America was dedicated on October 20, 1964.
 The 6500 acre historic site includes the Forest Discovery Center, an indoor forestry and forest conservation history museum, gift shop, and café.
 There are two guided trails that include several of the school's original buildings, a 1914 Climax logging locomotive, and a portable sawmill.
 The center offers special programs, crafts demonstrations, nature education programs, and special events.

 Biltmore Hall, home of the College of Natural Resources at North Carolina State University, was named in honor of the school.
 Schenck considered the forestry program there the successor to the Biltmore School.

 Released in 2015, the Emmy Award–winning film America’s First Forest: Carl Schenck and the Asheville Experiment tells the story of Schenck and his work at Biltmore.